isomerpages/moe-pasirrissec/pages/Device Management Application.md

 For parents / guardians who wish to choose Option A or Option B, please fill in the [Option Form for After-School DMA Parent Options](https://go.gov.sg/prss-dma-option).

-Once onboarded, you will receive an activation e-mail from Mobile Guardian via the e-mail address that you have provided to the school.
-If the activation e-mail is not found in your Inbox, please check the ‘Junk Folder’ or ‘Spam Folder’ for the e-mail notification.
+Once the school has onboarded, the parents / guardians will receive an activation e-mail from Mobile Guardian via the e-mail address that they have provided to the school.
+If the activation e-mail is not found in the Inbox, please check the ‘Junk Folder’ or ‘Spam Folder’ for the e-mail notification.

-Parents can request to change their DMA option subsequently using the same form.
+Parents can also request to change their DMA option subsequently using the same form.
 The request will be processed by the school monthly.

 #### DMA Resources for parent who have onboard the After-School Parent Options